This is our review of the Bank of Ireland Aer Credit Card from Aer Lingus, which earns Avios.

 What benefits does the Aer Credit Card offer?

 Aer Lingus has grasped the nettle.
-What you have is an airline card which is very low of mileage earning but strong on benefits.
+What you have is an airline card with a very low level of mileage earning but which is strong on benefits.

 This is what you get: